Zero Carbon High Purity Vanadium

 Critical Metals has also reached agreement with innovative project development company Neometals to evaluate the feasibility of the proposed recovery solution.
 Neometals believes its proprietary process has potential to place this vanadium project within the lowest quartile of production costs globally.

 The recovery of metals from by-products in an environmentally friendly manner is very important for Europe.
-Critical Metals aim to use by-products from SSAB’s steel production and recover high-purity vanadium for use in energy storage solutions, principally vanadium redox flow batteries without the need to mine and process vanadium via traditional methods.
+Critical Metals aim to use by-products from SSAB’s steel production and recover high-purity vanadium for use in energy storage solutions and specialty alloys without the need to mine and process vanadium via traditional methods.
 The recovery process will be powered by renewable energy.

 Approximately 75% of global vanadium supply is produced in China and Russia.
 The agreements signed by Critical Metals, SSAB and Neometals creates a significant opportunity to supply the European vanadium market via recovery of SSAB’s by-products.